abpio/abp-commercial-docs/en/startup-templates/microservice/database-migrations.md

 ## ProductService Data Seeding

-ProductService uses three different mapped [database configurations](infrastructure.md#hosting); *ProductService*, *AdministrationService*  and *SaasService* which are located under *appsettings.json* file.
+ProductService uses three different mapped [database configurations](infrastructure.md#hosting); *ProductService*, *AdministrationService*, and *SaasService* which are located under *appsettings.json* file.
 ProductService **does not seed any initial data**.
 If an initial product data is required to be seeded, create a [ProductDataSeedContibutor](https://docs.abp.io/en/abp/latest/Data-Seeding#idataseedcontributor).

 ### Auto Migration Data Seeding

-`ProductServiceDatabaseMigrationEventHandler` is used for seeding initial product data by calling `SeedAsync` method of newly created *ProductDataSeedContibutor* after migrating database schema.
+`ProductServiceDatabaseMigrationEventHandler` is used for seeding initial product data by calling `SeedAsync` method of the newly created *ProductDataSeedContibutor* after migrating the database schema.

 ```csharp
 public async Task HandleEventAsync(ApplyDatabaseMigrationsEto eventData)